RoboTuan/FPAR/README.md

 ## Self-Supervised Task
 Now, our aim is to catch a method able to perform the action recognition on a single stream.
 This wish is realized thanks to an additional branch, called self-supervised branch, which employes a pretext motion segmentation task to interlace spatial and temporal features.
-In general, self-supervised learning is considered as a subset of unsupervised learning
+In general, self-supervised learning is considered as a subset of unsupervised learning in which the networks are trained with an auxiliary pretext task in which pseudo-labels are automatically generated based on some data attributes.
+As ground-truth labels we exploited the improved dense trajectories, briefly called IDT.
+The pretext task addresses firstly a classification problem and finally also a regression one.
+The difference between the two methods are then underlined and analyzed.

 ## Conv LSTA